Tanzania Conservation Website

 Design process: Design Thinking

-Tanzania Conservation mockup
+Tanzania Conservation mockup - UX/UI design case study

 Tanzania Conservation is a charity that is dedicated to the preservation of the Big Five animals: elephants, lions, leopards, buffaloes, and rhinos.